CLUBS & ORGANIZATIONS

 In return he will email you a link to download the book.

-Alan Moore’s Pressure Lamps International website has a storehouse of useful and interesting information including images of lamps and lanterns from collectors all over the world, histories of pressure lighting and manufacturers, and sources of spare parts and repairs.
+Alan Moore’s Pressure Lamps International website is currently under construction.
+When it is completed the link will take you to a storehouse of useful and interesting information including images of lamps and lanterns from collectors all over the world, histories of pressure lighting and manufacturers, and sources of spare parts and repairs.

 Herman Mulder has a homepage